 Sea lions skim down a glass wall, leopard sharks pass overhead, and otters float at eye level.
 The Oregon Coast Aquarium in Newport offers an uncommon and 360-degree glimpse of the underwater kingdom.
 Watch the luminous ballet of jellyfish, or explore marine life up close in a touch tide pool.
 For a behind the scenes tryst with a sea lion, check out the “animal encounters” program.

-Just down the road at the Hatfield Marine Science Center you can handle starfish, sea anemones and other creatures or watch the resident octopus eat lunch.
-At the smaller Seaside Aquarium in Seaside— one of the oldest in the West — show-offy Harbor Seals make a big splash with visitors, and underwater tanks get you face to face with Moray and Wolf eels.
+Just down the road at Newport’s Hatfield Marine Science Center you can handle starfish, sea anemones and other creatures or watch the resident octopus eat lunch.
+At the smaller Seaside Aquarium — one of the oldest in the West — show-offy Harbor Seals make a big splash with visitors, and underwater tanks get you face to face with Moray and Wolf eels.

-A new program at the High Desert Museum in Bend — Raptors of the Desert Sky — ushers guests into the habitat of birds of prey.
+At the High Desert Museum in Bend, Raptors of the Desert Sky ushers guests into the habitat of birds of prey.
 Walk in the woods with hawks, falcons and owls soaring overhead.
-The Desert Dwellers Show offers a look at the housekeeping and eating habits of badgers, porcupines, skunks and snakes.
-(While you are there, cast your vote to name the new baby porcupine.)
+The Desert Dwellers Show provides a look at the housekeeping and eating habits of badgers, porcupines, skunks and snakes.

 The West Coast Game Park in Bandon — a walk-thru safari — puts guests among lions, tigers, snow leopards, bears, chimps, panthers, cougars and more — a total of 450 creatures raised in captivity.
 The 21-acre reserve is home to more than 75 species.
 Visitors can feed animals (which will make you feel quite popular).
-This summer, you can hold baby Bengal Tigers and an African Spotted Leopard cub.
+In recent years the park has been home to baby Bengal Tigers and an African Spotted Leopard cub.

-The Oregon Zoo in Portland has educational exhibits about wildlife of the Pacific Northwest, Africa and Asia, including the star of the zoo — Packy the elephant, who was born there, and newly nominated mother of the year, Chinook the Cougar (see video here).
-In addition to animal viewing (more than 2,000 animals on 64 acres), the zoo has various education and conservation programs — including a wildlife lecture series, ocean conservation, and condor recovery effort.
+The Oregon Zoo in Portland has educational exhibits about wildlife of the Pacific Northwest, Africa and Asia, including the Red Ape Reserve, which will reopen as the newly designed Primate Forest in 2020.
+The zoo is home to 2011 mother of the year, Chinook the Cougar.
+In addition to animal viewing (more than 2,000 animals on 64 acres), the zoo has various education and conservation programs — including a wildlife lecture series, ocean conservation and a condor recovery effort.